-The GDPR requires data controllers to inform the data subjects about the processing activities carried out including detailing the type of data collected, the purpose for which it is collected, how it is being used and protected, the name of the organisation processing the personal data and the data subject's rights including the right of access, to object, and to erasure (the right to be forgotten).
-This transparency obligation means that businesses will have to comply with their notice obligations (a list of mandatory notices is provided by the GDPR) and amend their internal policies accordingly.
+The UK GDPR requires data controllers to inform the data subjects about the processing activities carried out including detailing the type of data collected, the purpose for which it is collected, how it is being used and protected, the name of the organisation processing the personal data and the data subject's rights including the right of access, to object, and to erasure (the right to be forgotten).
+This transparency obligation means that businesses will have to comply with their notice obligations (a list of mandatory notices is provided by the UK GDPR) and amend their internal policies accordingly.

-The conditions for consent are harder to meet under the GDPR and businesses will have to review their current data processing activities which rely on consent, as well as their privacy policies.
+The conditions for consent are harder to meet under the UK GDPR and businesses will have to review their current data processing activities which rely on consent, as well as their privacy policies.
 In addition, businesses will have to document the collection of consent.
 For employment purposes, specific conditions may apply as Member States are entitled to take specific measures in that area so businesses should be aware of any additional requirements in their own jurisdiction.
-As far as marketing activities are concerned, it remains to be seen whether the e-Privacy Directive (currently under review) will align its conditions for consent with the GDPR.
+As far as marketing activities are concerned, it remains to be seen whether the e-Privacy Directive (currently under review) will align its conditions for consent with the UK GDPR.